What is on the 4th floor?

 All available final examinations from previous semesters are accessible online.
 Exams are password protected.
 Hastings students & faculty must login to access the exams off-campus.

-Library archives collections are on the 6th floor.
+Library archives collections are temporarily shelved on the 5th floor.
 These collections include:

 In addition, the library has several important historical titles in storage in the 198 building.
 These titles include: